Article Availability

 Submit the Request

-Use the following endpoint to delete Offer Blockers:
+Use the following endpoint to delete Pause Blockers:

 DELETE /merchants/{merchant_id}/offer-blockers